tel: +48 22 499 98 98

 neodymium magnets

-We provide yellow color magnets Nd2Fe14B - our store's offer.
-Practically all "neodymium magnets" in our store are in stock for immediate delivery (see the list).
-Check out the magnet price list for more details check the magnet price list
+We offer blue color magnets Nd2Fe14B - our store's offer.
+Practically all magnesy neodymowe on our website are available for immediate delivery (see the list).
+Check out the magnet pricing for more details see the magnet price list

-Where to purchase powerful magnet?
-Magnetic holders in airtight and durable enclosure are ideally suited for use in difficult, demanding climate conditions, including during rain and snow see...
+Where to buy strong neodymium magnet?
+Magnetic holders in airtight and durable steel enclosure are ideally suited for use in difficult, demanding climate conditions, including snow and rain more information...

-Holders with magnets can be used to improve production processes, exploring underwater areas, or searching for space rocks made of ore more information...
+Magnetic holders can be applied to enhance production processes, underwater exploration, or finding space rocks made of ore more...

 Dhit sp. z o.o. logo